raptorjs-legacy/rapido/README.md

 ## Command
 Rapido is extensible and supports any number of commands that can easily be installed using `npm`.
-Based on the arguments based to the Rápido CLI, Rápido will delegate the work to the appropriate command.
+Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command.
 A simple command invocation is shown below:
 `rap create component ui/buttons/Button --no-testing`